dhiltonp/pop/docs/source/book/problem.rst

 As codebases get larger and more monolithic, more engineers are needed to maintain them.
 But those codebases get harder and harder to improve!
-The large teams produces less and less new product and stagnation rules.
+The large teams produces less and less new product -- stagnation rules.
 The best engineers get bogged down in holding up monoliths, rather than building new code.

 Plugin Oriented Programming